Conference program

 From 1998 to 2022, Holmberg served within the Swedish Olympic Committee, including the final 17 years as Head of Research and Development.
 He has held international positions of trust within the European College of Sport Science (ECSS), serving as a member of its Scientific Committee and Scientific Board, and served on the board of the Swedish Research Council for Sport Science.
 In recognition of his contributions, he was honored with the Minor Award from the Swedish Central Association for the Promotion of Athletics in 2006, followed by their Major Award in 2013.
 Holmberg has authored approximately 300 peer-reviewed articles and 50 scholarly book chapters.
 He remains deeply engaged in the international scientific community, with a focus on strategic development and mentorship.

-Chair Eric Hamrin Senorski & Paul Neuman
+Chair: Eric Hamrin Senorski (SWE) & Paul Neuman (SWE)

 Anders Stålman – Meniscal Transplantation: Synthesizing the Evidence and Defining Best Candidates